microsoft/live-share/docs/quickstart/share.md

 > **Linux users:** VS Code will also [prompt you to enter a user code](../use/vscode.md#sign-in-using-a-user-code) when opening the browser window.
 The code can be found by clicking on the "Having trouble?
 Click here for user code directions" link that appears in the "Ready to collaborate!" page after you've signed into Live Share via the browser.
 Simply paste this user code in the prompt's input field in VS Code and hit enter to finish.

-If you are using **Visual Studio** and have already signed into the tool, Visual Studio Live Share will automatically use your [personalization account](https://docs.microsoft.com/en-us/visualstudio/ide/signing-in-to-visual-studio) so you can skip this step or simply sign in as you would normally.
-If you'd prefer to use a different sign-in than your VS personalization account, go to **Tools &gt; Options &gt; Live Share &gt; User account** to switch credentials.
+In **Visual Studio**, Live Share automatically uses your [personalization account](https://docs.microsoft.com/en-us/visualstudio/ide/signing-in-to-visual-studio).
+As a result, you can simply sign in as you would normally.
+However, if you'd prefer to use a different sign-in than your VS personalization account, go to **Tools &gt; Options &gt; Live Share &gt; User account** and select different credentials.

-There are a few other tips in [troubleshooting](../troubleshooting.md#sign-in), but if this still doesn't work, email vsls-feedback@microsoft.com and we can swap your email out.
+See [troubleshooting](../troubleshooting.md#sign-in) if you are still hitting problems.

 ### 3. Open a folder, project, or solution

-Open a folder, project, or solution you would like to share in Visual Studio or Visual Studio Code as you would normally (via the file menu, a terminal, a explorer context menu, etc).
+Use your normal workflow to open a folder, project, or solution you would like to share in Visual Studio or Visual Studio Code.

 ### 4. [Optional] Hide or exclude files